infrastructure-as-code/docker-serf/README.md

 # vincetse/serf

 A tiny Docker image with [HashiCorp Serf](https://www.serfdom.io/) using Alpine Linux as a base image.
+Built and pushed to Docker Hub as [vincetse/serf](https://hub.docker.com/r/vincetse/serf/).

 ## Running